 Production and value chain

-Low-cost hydrogen is produced using renewable electricity—from wind, solar, or hydropower—through a process called electrolysis, which splits water into hydrogen and oxygen.
+Low-cost hydrogen is produced using electricity — from various sources — through a process called electrolysis, which splits water into hydrogen and oxygen.

 How is it used?